 Also read: Human Digestive System

-The rectum is the last section of the large intestine that holds the waste.
+The rectum is the last part, that holds the waste.
 The undigested and unabsorbed food from the small intestine passes into the large intestine.
 All the water from the undigested food is absorbed by the large intestine rendering the food in a semi-solid state.
 This semi-solid food is stored in the rectum for some time which is eliminated from the body in the form of faeces.
 This process of elimination of waste from the body is known as egestion or defecation.